 How it helps: Quickly identifies leads and deals that require action to prevent them from growing stale or cold

-Who it’s for: Salespeople and Sales Managers
+Who it’s for: Salespeople and sales managers

-Suggested KPIs: Recently Won/Lost Deals
+Suggested KPIs: Recently won/lost deals

 Sales Dashboard Best Practices

-As you configure your sales KPI dashboards, be sure to consider a few principles.
+As you configure your sales KPI dashboards, be sure to consider a few main principles.
 Since dashboards are meant to help you quickly view and analyze aspects of your sales performance, following these principles can help you stay organized and focus on the information you need.

 Here are three best practices and principles of sales KPI dashboards:

-1. Choose What To Measure Carefully
+1. Choose What to Measure Carefully

-2. Keep Dashboards Simple
+2. Keep Your Dashboards Simple

 3. Make Your Dashboard Your Homepage

 If your dashboard is designed to provide you with the best information, it makes sense that it should be the first and most prominent thing you see in your CRM.
-Many CRMs allow you to customize your homepage and there are two reasons you should make it your dashboard: First, you’ll always see the most important information when you log in, and second, if you find that you’re regularly bypassing it, you’ll know it’s probably time to update what you’re tracking.
+Many CRMs allow you to customize your homepage, and there are two reasons you should make it your dashboard: First, you’ll always see the most important information when you log in, and second, if you find that you’re regularly bypassing it, you’ll know it’s probably time to update what you’re tracking.

 Sales dashboards are a valuable way to quickly evaluate different areas of your sales organization.
 They help you measure performance and monitor activities that lead to more won sales opportunities.
 Since most CRM tools include the ability to configure or customize dashboards that fit your sales process, they are a great way to make sense of the data that impacts your customers, leads, and deals.